- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 The lemon juice does not need any further cooking; just get it heated to a low simmering boil and keep it hot until you get enough made to fill the jars you will put into the canner (Canners hold seven jars at once, whether they are quart or pint size)

-of the top, seat the lid and tighten the ring around them.
-Put them
+the top, seat the lid and tighten the ring around them.
+Put them in

 Lemon Juice in a boiling-water canner.

 Process Time at Altitudes of

 Pints or Quarts

 Recommended process time for Lemon Juice in a boiling-water canner.

 Lift the jars out of the water and let them cool without touching or bumping them in a draft-free place (usually takes overnight) You can then remove the rings if you like, but if you leave them on, at least loosen them quite a bit, so they don't rust in place due to trapped moisture.
 Once the jars are cool, you can check that they are sealed verifying that the lid has been sucked down.
 Just press in the center, gently, with your finger.
 If it pops up and down (often making a popping sound), it is not sealed.
 If you put the jar in the refrigerator right away, you can still use it.
 Some people replace the lid and reprocess the jar, then that's a bit iffy.
 If you heat the contents back up, re-jar them (with a new lid) and the full time in the canner, it's usually ok.

 * All the tools you need for hot waterbath canning - in one comprehensive set!

 * Complete with 21 1/2 qt. enameled waterbath canner and "Ball Blue Book" of canning.

 * Also includes canning rack, funnel, jar lifter, jar wrencher, bubble freer, tongs and lid lifter.